dcunited001/dcunited001.github.io/_posts/2017-06-13-international-trends-2020-the-automation-crisis.md

   - make the home & garden channel illegal
   - encourage higher payment of existing debt, while the economy permits (except this is terrible in a consumer driven economy)

-### Sorry Ms. Swift, We Are Not Out of the Woods Yet

-  - we need to avoid the tendancy to hack the economy. the factors that drove the housing crisis were essentially an attempt to hack macroeconomic indicators to drive consumerism and maintain GDP growth
-    - the flood of cheap credit into domestic industries such as construction floated these industries and kept a healthy flux of liquidity flowing through the economy. this artificially increased employment, etc.
-    - but if we are "banking" on these same strategies to float macroeconomics via injection of liquidity/credit, the more we depend on them, the greater this future crisis will be

 ### Enslavement by Debt and Desire